usman-u/dotfiles/README.md

 # dotfiles

-There are my linux dotfiles.
+These are my linux dotfiles.

+How to install:
+	Run the install.sh script...easy